How to Get Your App Ranked In The Google Play Store

 - Promo text

-This is the first thing someone sees when your app appears on the screen.
+Your Google Play Store listing all starts with the app title.
+The app’s title is the first thing someone sees when your app appears on the screen and app stores page.

 Coming up with a title that is clever as well as searchable is key.